alexyshegmann/dot-tech/src/content/blog/maze-builder.md

 ## Carving the maze

 The meat of this article, right?
-We have a way of representing the maze and now a way to print it, but right now we only have a matriz of enclosed rooms.
+We have a way of representing the maze and now a way to print it, but right now we only have a matrix of enclosed rooms.

 The algorithm I'm going to use is [randomized depth-first search](https://en.wikipedia.org/wiki/Maze_generation_algorithm#Randomized_depth-first_search) with stack.
 I think this algorithm is easy enough for what I want to do, and it still generates pretty nice mazes.